muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 names can be multi-level, which is very conducive to trivial text-editor function scanning and navigation menu building logic when you have multiple levels of entities declared in the same source file.

+## Article / Labelled Tuple

+An **Article** value is characterized by the pairing of a *label*, which is a **Nesting** value, with a set of 0..N *attributes*, where that set is a **Tuple** value.

+The **Article** possrep is the idiomatic way for an external data model to represent "new" types of a nominal type system in a consistent way.
+The *label* represents a fully-qualified external data type name, and thus a namespace within all the **Article** values, while the *attributes* define all the components of a value of that external type.
+Thus an **Article** corresponds to a generic *object* of an object-oriented language, the *label* is the *class* of that *object*, and *attributes* are *properties*.

+As a primary exception to the above, the large number of *exception* or *error* types common in some data models / type systems should *not* be represented using an **Article** but rather with the structurally identical **Excuse** which natively carries that extra semantic.

+The idiomatic way to represent a singleton type value is as an **Article** where the *label* is the singleton type name and the *attributes* is the **Tuple** with zero attributes.

+The idiomatic default attribute name for a single-attribute **Article** is `0` (the first conceptually ordered attribute name) when there isn't an actual meaningful name to give it.

+## Excuse

+An **Excuse** value is an explicitly stated reason for why, given some particular problem domain, a value is not being used that is ordinary for that domain.
+Alternately, an **Excuse** is characterized by an **Article** that has the added semantic of representing some kind of error condition, in contrast to an actual **Article** which explicitly does *not* represent an error condition in the general case.

+For example, the typical integer division operation is not defined to give an integer result when the divisor is zero, and so a function for integer division could be defined to result in an **Excuse** value rather than throw an exception in that case.
+For another example, an **Excuse** value could be used to declare that the information we are storing about a person is missing certain details and why those are missing, such as because the person left the birthdate field blank on their application form.

+An **Excuse** is isomorphic to an *exception* but that use of the former is not meant to terminate execution of code early unlike the latter which is.

+The **Excuse** possrep is the idiomatic way for an external data model to represent "new" *error* or *exception* types of a nominal type system in a consistent way.
+The counterpart **Article** possrep should *not* be used for these things, but rather just every other kind of externally-defined type.

 # LESS-COLLECTIVE SECONDARY DATA TYPE POSSREPS